telerik/reporting-docs/knowledge-base/configure-the-stand-alone-report-designer-sqlite-data-provider.md

 **Step 3** Add the DbProvider Factory declaration to the appropriate Stand-alone Report Designer configuration file. `Telerik.ReportDesigner.exe.config` is for 64-bit (x64) and `Telerik.ReportDesigner.x86.exe.config` is for 32-bit (x86).

->note When updating the configruation file, use the version that matches the installed SQLite ADO.NET Provider, i.e., `64-bit (x64)` or `32-bit (x86)`.
+>note When updating the configuration file, use the version that matches the installed SQLite ADO.NET Provider, i.e., `64-bit (x64)` or `32-bit (x86)`.

 ````XML
 <system.data>